 - one minute: Record claims up to 199 in one minute have been made.
 We do, however, not continue to publish these record claims, because it became impossible to judge about the correctness of the exercises at this speed.

-- The last record that was accepted by the Guinness Book of Records were 138, achieved by Roy Berger (Canada) in on 28 February 2004 in Ottawa.
+- The last record that was accepted by the Guinness Book of Records was 138, achieved by Roy Berger (Canada) on 28 February 2004 in Ottawa.

 - Before, we have also verified 138 pushups in one minute, achieved by William T. Mello (USA) on 30 May 2002.
-The same statement applies for the category “100 push ups with legs on a 80 cm high table” where the last verified record was 45.7 seconds by Roy Berger (Canada), achieved on 24 February 2001 in Ottawa, Ontario, Canada
+The same statement applies for the category “100 push-ups with legs on an 80 cm high table” where the last verified record was 45.7 seconds by Roy Berger (Canada), achieved on 24 February 2001 in Ottawa, Ontario, Canada

 - one-armed, one week (168 hours): 16,723; Paddy Doyle (GBR), Feb 1996 in Birmingham

 - one-armed, 5 hours: 8,794; Paddy Doyle (GBR), 12 Feb 1996 in Birmingham

 - one-armed, 1 hour: 2521; Paddy Doyle (GBR), 12 Feb 1990 in Birmingham

 - one-armed, 30 minutes: 1382; Doug Pruden (CAN), 30 July 2003 at the Body Quest Health Club Edmonton

 - one-armed, 10 minutes: 546; Doug Pruden (CAN), 30 July 2003 at the Body Quest Health Club Edmonton